ShivamXD6/Indra-Vesh/README.md

   - [x]  **Toggle Control**: Toggle features or tweaks, on or off, such as enabling or disabling Double Tap to Wake.
   - [x]  **Tune Dynamics**: Input-driven functionality, such as changing kcal values contrast, saturation etc.
   - [x]  **Magic Kit**: Tools for creating custom module, modules pack (single zip for all your modules).

-## 🚧 Work in Progress
-The following features are currently under development and are not available in the module yet:

-- [ ]  **Configuration**: Module-specific settings to utilize custom scripts and other user-defined configurations.
+  - [x]  **Configuration**: Module-specific settings to utilize custom scripts and other user-defined configurations.
-- [ ]  **Updater**: A system to update module submenus (e.g., Binary Lever, Custom Forge) and upgrade all modules with a single click.
+  - [x]  **Updater**: A system to update module core, Sub-menus etc without Updating the Module or Rebooting Mobile.

 ## 🧰 Installation
 To install the Indra Vesh Magisk Module, follow these steps: